biomassives/scdhub_vuepress/src/solutions-database/methods/food-forest/social-and-land-use-progressions.md

 ---
-title: Social/ Land Progressions
+title: Marking Progress
 icon: info
 ---

-## Social and land use development progressions
+## Social and land use development progressions toward a Food Forest

 What step by step progressions of social and land use development are the best steps for progressing toward the creation of food forest symbiosis between human civilization , nature, a.i., and society. please respond with a strong emphasis on how the rights of nature legal status and currently estanteblished precedents internationally influence outcomes relative to human rights.